vondreii/Script-for-sorting-assignments/README.md

 There is an example zip folder under **gradebook-example/Gradebook.zip** that includes 'dummy' files zipped in the same way as it would in the real use case.

 * Open the command prompt by typing 'cmd' into the windows search bar.
-* Navigate to location of the script:
+* Navigate to the location of the script:

 ``` bash
 cd C:\Users\User\Documents\...\sorting-script